 There are plenty of reasons why you might find yourself thinking about selling a house or renting it out.
 You may be moving up from a starter home or downsizing from a larger home.
-Or perhaps you’re relocating for a job, combining households, or inheriting a house from a family member.
+Or perhaps you’re relocating for a job, combining households, inheriting a house, or buying one from your parents.

 No matter what position you’re in, you have a decision to make.
 Should you sell the house or rent it out?

 Your smartest move?
-Listen to everyone and consider both sides – then do what’s best for you.
+Listen to everyone and consider both sides – then sell or rent the house based on what’s best for you.

 Reasons to Make the House an Investment Property